ckeditor/ckeditor4-docs/guides/dev/features/uicolor/README.md

 ## User Interface Color Demo

-The ["User Interface Color Adjustment" sample](http://sdk.ckeditor.com/samples/uicolor.html) shows how the editor UI color can be changed by using the configuration option.
+The ["Setting Editor UI Color" sample](http://sdk.ckeditor.com/samples/uicolor.html) shows how the editor user interface color can be changed by using the configuration option.

 ## Related Features